Yaakov Glasman: Positions

 During the Marriage Equality Plebiscite in 2017, while still president of the RCANZ, Glasman took a stand against the RCV who had released a statement saying that all Jews should vote against the proposal.
 Glasman said that the RCV should not be telling people how to vote on divisive issues.
 In response to Glasman's statement, Rabbi Chaim Cowen, one of the authors of the statement, resigned from the RCANZ.
-However, Glasman did support allowing "religious institutions to select employees who adhere to religious values [of that school]".

 During the Royal commission into Institutional Responses to Child Sexual Abuse, Glasman took a consistent stance on the historic wrongs of the covering up of abuse, and was forceful in his view that under Jewish law any knowledge of abuse must be taken to police.
 Glasman dismissed some of the troubling findings from the Royal Commission as a fringe group within the rabbinic community.
 One of these claims included they did not know as a fact that it was against the law for an adult to touch the genitals of a minor.
 Glasman claimed that the rabbinic community had distanced themselves from such claims, and that they were disturbed by them.

-Glasman joined the rabbinic community in opposing the proposed Voluntary Assisted Dying legislation in Victoria.
-Glasman said "halakha views human life as sacred and its worth is not measured by varying levels of quality of life.
-With regard to end-of-life decisions, halakha clearly and categorically prohibits the performance of any act that shortens a patient’s life."
+In 2025, Glasman was awarded an Honorary Fellowship of Monash University for his work in interfaith dialogue and in 2026 was appointed as Australia's first Jewish Chaplain to the Australian Federal Police.

 In 2018, Glasman became the first Jewish religious leader in Australia to present at Tedx Melbourne.